-In this study patients will have to visit the site more frequently and additional blood tests will be performed.
-The work-up in case of a suspected disease relapse is similar to regular clinical practice.
+In this study patients will have to visit the site more frequently and additional blood samples will be drawn each visit.

+The work-up in case of suspected relapse is not different from daily practice, and does not result in additional burden.